Namchee/conventional-pr/README.md

 ## Features

 - ✨ Configurable, tune Conventional PR easily to suit your needs.
+- 🤫 Silent by default, while still trackable by the logs.
 - 💡 Sensible defaults, validates pull request with out-of-the-box sensibility.
 - ♿ Whitelisting, validates pull request that actually matters.
 - 📈 Transparent reporting, see what Conventional PR is actually doing.